 The Nicolet Writing Center is a student-run mentoring program that offers support to peers for all their writing needs!
-Mentors are available in the library during Resource, lunches, and after school (just check our calendar) for your essay questions, research paper quandries, or writing woes.
-Just stop in to the library -- we're in the back study carrels, and we're ready to help!
+Mentors are available during Resource and Enrichment Periods on Tuesdays and Thursdays for your essay questions, research paper quandries, or writing woes.
+Just sign up, we're ready to help!

 Michael Chabon’s Glowing Accomplishment -- a review of Moonglow